25 Biggest College Football Rivalries – 2026

 22) Michigan-Notre Dame

-Michigan and Notre Dame are legacy teams, but it鈥檚 a budding rivalry.
-They鈥檝e only played against one another regularly over the past 30 years.
+Michigan and Notre Dame are legacy teams, but compared to most rivalries on this list it’s a budding one.
+They’ve only played against one another regularly over the past 30 years, and the two schools currently have no scheduled meeting until 2033.
 Michigan leads the series 25-17-1.

 23) Georgia-Georgia Tech